primer/react/.changeset/few-coins-kick.md

 "@primer/react": minor
 ---

-Depreacte use of sx prop by switching to a deprecated type definition
+Deprecate use of sx prop by switching to a deprecated type definition